Chemicals / REACH / Biocides

 The Federal Office coordinates the tasks of the Member State Germany in accordance with this Regulation.
 It participates in the assessment of substances, in the restriction and authorisation procedures and takes part in the new ECHA Committees (for example the Member States Committee - MSC).
 Within the above-mentioned REACH procedures it carries out the technical assessment of the substance identity and of the physical-chemical properties.
 As the national helpdesk it provides information and advice to companies affected by REACH.

-The Biocidal Products Directive regulates the authorisation and placing on the market of biocidal products on the European market.
+The Biocidal Products Regulation regulates the authorisation and placing on the market of biocidal products on the European market.
 With the amendment to the Chemicals Act the BAuA is designated as the Authorisation Unit and is in charge of the assessment of the occupational safety and health in the authorization procedure.
 Moreover, it also processes the routine applications for authorisation and mutual agreement of biocidal products in Germany.
 Besides its main task of acting as the coordinating body, the Biocides Authorisation Unit assesses the completeness and plausibility of documents submitted and evaluates the efficacy of biocidal products, the chemical identity, and the physical-chemical properties.

-As the competent national authority the Biocides Authorisation Unit is represented in the relevant European committees (including the CA meetings of the competent authorities (CA = competent authorities) of all EU Member States and the European Commission) for the harmonised implementation of the Biocidal Products Directive.
+As the competent national authority the Biocides Authorisation Unit is represented in the relevant European committees (including the CA meetings of the competent authorities (CA = competent authorities) of all EU Member States and the European Commission) for the harmonised implementation of the Biocidal Products Regulation.

 The Biocidal Products Notification Ordinance further provides that all biocidal products that are to be marketed in Germany must be notified to the Authorisation Unit.